narcis-serbanescu/ansible/ansible-linux/roles/tomcat_jenkins/README.md

 Dependencies
 ------------

-Tested on a RHEL79 OS
+Jenkins LTS on a RHEL79 OS with Tomcat 9.0.45

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Example of how to use the role:
 ```
 ---
 - name: Run Jenkins as servlet in Tomcat